Dimev/Realistic-Atmosphere-Godot-and-UE4/README.md

 # Realistic-Atmosphere-Godot-and-UE4
 A realistic atmosphere material for both the Godot game engine and Unreal Engine 4

+This is succeeded by [This guide](https://github.com/Dimev/shadertoy-to-unreal-engine) I'll still try and answer issues here, but if you want a more up to date version, then follow the guide.

 ![planet_1](images/planet_1.png)
 ![planet_3](images/planet_3.png)
 (more in the images folder)